-The rate of liver disease (liver fibrosis) progression is accelerated in HIV/HCV-coinfected patients, particularly in individuals with low CD4 counts (≤350 cells/mm3).
-Data largely from retrospective cohort studies are inconsistent regarding the effect of ART on the natural history of HCV disease;^{6,24,25} however, some studies suggest that ART may slow the progression of liver disease by preserving or restoring immune function and by reducing HIV-related immune activation and inflammation.26-28 Therefore, ART should be initiated in most HIV/HCV-coinfected patients, regardless of CD4 count (BII).
+The rate of liver disease (liver fibrosis) progression is accelerated in HCV/HIV-coinfected patients, particularly in individuals with low CD4 counts (≤350 cells/mm3).
+Data largely from retrospective cohort studies are inconsistent regarding the effect of ART on the natural history of HCV disease;^{6,19,20} however, some studies suggest that ART may slow the progression of liver disease by preserving or restoring immune function and by reducing HIV-related immune activation and inflammation.21-23 Therefore, ART should be initiated in all HCV/HIV-coinfected patients, regardless of CD4 count (AI).
 However, in HIV treatment-naive patients with CD4 counts >500 cells/mm3, some clinicians may choose to defer ART until HCV treatment is completed to avoid drug-drug interactions (CIII).
-Compared to patients with CD4 counts >350 cells/mm3, those with CD4 counts <200 had lower HCV treatment response rates and higher rates of toxicity due to PegIFN/RBV.29 Data regarding HCV treatment response to combination therapy with DAA agents in those with advanced immunosuppression is lacking.
-For patients with lower CD4 counts (e.g., <200 cells/mm3), ART should be initiated promptly (AI) and HCV therapy may be delayed until the patient is stable on HIV treatment (CIII).^{23,30-32}
+Compared to patients with CD4 counts >350 cells/mm3, those with CD4 counts <200 cells/mm3 had lower HCV treatment response rates and higher rates of toxicity due to PegIFN/RBV.24 There is a lack of data regarding HCV treatment response to combination therapy with DAA agents in those with advanced immunosuppression.
+For patients with lower CD4 counts (eg, <200 cells/mm3), ART should be initiated promptly (AI) and HCV therapy may be delayed until the patient is stable on HIV treatment (CIII).25-28